-- Targets make a charisma saving throw.
+- Targets make a Charisma saving throw.

 - Provides a penalty to attacks.

-- Provides a penalty to saving throws.
+- Provides a penalty for saving throws.

 Both spells last a minute and require concentration.
 The big question to address is whether you would rather have guaranteed better attacks and saves for your group or a potential penalty on a few enemies.